-As stated previously, it is critical that the DOEE maintain a streamlined operating model and consistency across its clean energy programs.
-Presently, DC PACE, the only clean energy financing product currently offered by the District, is administered by a private third party, UI, under contract with the DOEE.
-If a Green Bank is created, no matter the precise structure, there is a potential for market confusion.
-DC PACE would become a standalone product offering administered by one organization, while the Green Bank is a whole financing entity that providers all other finance products other than PACE.
+As stated previously, it is critical that DOEE maintain a streamlined operating model and consistency across its clean energy programs.
+Presently, DC PACE, the only clean energy financing product currently offered by the District, is administered by a private third party, Urban Ingenuity (UI), under contract with DOEE.
+If a Green Bank is created, no matter the structure, there is a potential for market confusion.

-Therefore the creation of a Green Bank will require careful consideration of how the Green Bank and DC PACE will relate to one another, both structurally and financially.
+Therefore, the creation of a Green Bank will require careful consideration of how the Green Bank and DC PACE will relate to one another, both structurally and financially.
 This section outlines several options and recommendations for that relationship.